 BIOL SCI 164-0 Genetics and Evolution Principles of inheritance as they apply to evolution.
+May not receive credit after taking 215.

 BIOL SCI 213-0 Undergraduate Laboratory Teaching Assistantship (0 units) Prerequisite: consent of instructor.
 BIOL SCI 215-0 Genetics and Molecular Biology Principles of inheritance; gene function; mechanisms by which DNA is replicated, transcribed into RNAs, and translated into proteins; basics of the process of natural selection.
-Prerequisite: CHEM 102 or 171.
+Prerequisite: CHEM 102, 131, 151, or 171.

 BIOL SCI 217-0 Physiology Organization and functioning of the major organ systems in mammals.
-Prerequisite: CHEM 102 or 171.
+Prerequisite: CHEM 102, 131, 151, or 171.

 BIOL SCI 219-0 Cell Biology Mechanisms that cells use to compartmentalize and transport proteins, to move, to regulate growth and death, and to communicate with their environments.
-Prerequisite: CHEM 102 or 171.
+Prerequisite: CHEM 102, 131, 151, or 171.

 BIOL SCI 220-0 Genetic and Molecular Processes Laboratory (.34 units) Laboratory techniques and experiments in fundamental aspects of transmission genetics and molecular biology.
-Prerequisite: CHEM 102 or 171.
+Prerequisite: CHEM 102, 131, 151, or 171.